JasperWu91/Edge_AI_Lab4/README.md

-# Edge_AI_Lab4 - YOLOv8 + Ollama Report Generator
+# Edge AI Lab4 - YOLOv8 + Ollama Report Generator
-This project demonstrates an **Edge AI application** that integrates the **Ultralytics YOLO model** with the **LLM model `llama3.2`** to perform real-time object detection and generate **automated summaries**.
+This project demonstrates an **Edge AI application** that integrates the **Ultralytics YOLO model** with the **LLM model `llama3.2:1B`** to perform real-time object detection and generate **automated summaries**.
 It supports input from images, folders, videos, and USB cameras, and captures detection results every 10 seconds over a 30-second window for summarization using Ollama.

 ---